Creative Blocks

 Can anxiety cause creative block?

-Yes, anxiety can indeed cause creative block.
+Yes, anxiety can bring on creative block.

 We all experience anxiety from time to time.
 It can come from external pressures or internal stress.
 In any case, it can impede your creative thinking and problem-solving abilities.
 The stress hormone often comes into play in the short term for activities such as job interviews.
-It can keep good ideas away.
+And it can keep good ideas away.

 Anxiety often creates a sense of fear about making mistakes or taking creative risks.
-This fear of failure acts similarly to the fight or flight response.
+This fear of failure acts similarly to the fight-or-flight response.
 It can paralyze creative thinking and prevent you from exploring uncharted territory.

 Can collaboration with other designers help overcome creative blocks?

-Here's how collaboration helps in overcoming creative blocks:
+Yes, and here's how collaboration helps in overcoming creative blocks:

 What are the effects of social media and digital distractions on creative blocks?